KayVeeZ/learning_web_js/random color/README.md

 - **Dynamic Styling**: Styles of elements are dynamically modified using JavaScript.
 - **Game Logic**: Player's lives are updated based on key presses, and a win or lose condition is determined.

-## Usage
-<p>To use this script, follow these steps:</p>

-1. Include the HTML structure in your web page, with necessary elements such as containers, boxes, buttons, and text displays.
-2. Include the script.js file in your HTML document using a <script> tag.
-3. Ensure that your HTML structure has elements with appropriate IDs and classes as referenced in the JavaScript code.
-4. Customize the game logic or styling as needed for your project.

 ## How It Works
 - The script starts by hiding the main container element.
 - It defines functions to generate random colors and key codes, and to make decisions for game logic.